Arduino-IRremote/Arduino-IRremote/README.md

 - Create issues and pull requests
 - Tell other people about this library
 - Contribute new protocols
+-

+## Contact
+The only way to contact me at the moment is by email: zetoslab@gmail.com I am not currently monitoring any PRs or Issues due to other issues but will respond to all emails.
+If anyone wants contributor access, feel free to email me.
+Or if you find any Issues/PRs to be of importance that my attention is needed please email me.

 ## Contributors
 Check [here](Contributors.md)